ThisJustZack/learning/projects/terraform/README.md

 ### Terraform

-This are of the repository includes the projects I made when learning Terraform with my free time.
+This area of the repository includes the projects I made when learning Terraform with my free time.